AdobeDocs/document-services/src/pages/index.md

 <TextBlock slots="heading,subHeading,text,buttons,image" theme="light" primaryOutline headerElementType="h2" homeZigZag className="home-zigzag-comp-padding Adobe-PDF-Extract-API" />

-### Adobe PDF Extract API
+### Adobe PDF Extract API: JSON and Markdown

-### Unlock content structure in any PDF.
+### Transform PDFs into structured JSON or LLM-ready Markdown.

-PDF Extract API leverages AI to parse PDFs programmatically and extract data and content for analysis and processing.
-Text, images, tables, font styling, and more are extracted with relative positioning and natural reading order and placed into a structured JSON file for downstream processing in NLP, RPA, content republishing or data analysis solutions.
-PDF Extract API works on both scanned and native PDFs and is included with PDF Services API.
+PDF Extract provides two output formats through separate endpoints powered by the same Adobe extraction technology.
+Use the Extract PDF endpoint to extract text, tables, figures, styling, and positioning as structured JSON, with tables and figures also available as CSV, XLSX, and PNG files.
+Use the PDF to Markdown endpoint to convert PDF content into clean, well-structured Markdown that preserves document structure and reading order.

 - [Try the demo](https://acrobatservices.adobe.com/dc-visualizer-app/index.html)
 - [Learn more](/src/pages/apis/pdf-extract.md)